Infinitode/DupliPy/readme.md

 ![PyPI Version](https://img.shields.io/pypi/v/duplipy)

 An open source Python library for text formatting, augmentation, and similarity calculation tasks in NLP, the package now also includes additional methods for image augmentation.

+## Changes in DupliPy 0.2.4

+- Created new functions in `duplipy.replication` for image augmentation: `random_flip`, `random_color_jitter`, and `noise_overlay`.
+- Created a new function (`post_format_text`) for post-formatting after DupliPy processing or augmentation tasks that cleans up extra whitespace and normalizes punctuation spacing.

 ## Changes to DupliPy 0.2.3